Lesterpaintstheworld/terminal-velocity/demande.md

 - **Which States to Validate**: Confirm that the modifications result in a measurable improvement in agent collaboration metrics, aiming for a 15% increase in clarity and effectiveness based on stakeholder feedback.

 ### Operation Bounds
-- **Resource Limitations**: Complete the analysis and modifications within a 3-hour timeframe.
+- **Resource Limitations**: Complete the analysis and modifications within a 3-hour timeframe, ensuring thoroughness in addressing the identified gaps.
 - **Scope Restrictions**: Focus strictly on communication protocols related to economic interactions; do not include unrelated content or marketing strategies.
 - **Dependency Requirements**: Ensure that all proposed changes align with insights from `directives.md` and maintain consistency with the overall project objectives.